 Holidays in the Cook Islands

-Hidden from the limelight which shines so brightly over its South Pacific neighbours Fiji and Tahiti, the Cook Islands are little-known specks of heaven.
+Gloriously hidden from the limelight which shines brightly over its South Pacific neighbours Fiji and Tahiti, the Cook Islands are picture-perfect specks of heaven.
 With no mass tourism, no high-rise buildings and not even a single traffic light to be seen, a luxury Cook Islands holiday offers the most laid-back taste of the South Seas.

 Rarotonga is the Cooks’ largest island (but still small enough to circumnavigate by bus, scooter or car in less than an hour!), a volcanic dot on the map where lush emerald peaks are ringed by whiter-than-white beaches, orange-tinged coral and azure lagoons.
 A government law that doesn’t allow buildings to be higher than the tallest palm tree gives the landscape an authentically pristine feel, while the friendly and colourful Cooks culture means it’s impossible not to fall in love with its people.

 The curving island of Aitutaki promises an even more leisurely lifestyle, an escape where you’ll instantly be chilled.
 Secret sandy cays, neon-like turquoise lagoons and not a soul to be seen make Aitutaki a place that you’ll feel you’re the first to discover.
 A visit to the rustic cabin on One Foot Island will reward you with a footprint-shaped stamp in your passport, so you can prove to your friends at home that you really did find paradise.

 Cook Islands highlights